+ What is Hearken?

 + What types of stories does using Hearken produce?

-The type of final media stories made with Hearken can be anything -- be it TV, web or radio stories, newspaper articles, interactive data visualizations, comic books, etc. Hearken is all about the process.
+The type of final media stories made with Hearken can be anything -- be it TV, web or radio stories, newspaper articles, interactive data visualizations, comic books, live events, etc.

-Our approach and tools helps newsrooms identify information gaps their audiences have and leads to stories that fill those gaps.
 Frequently we see the resulting stories being contextual, explainer stories about how or why something came to be.
 These are the types of stories that create strong engagement, travel very well on social media, and that are often “evergreen” and stay relevant for a long time, continuously attracting traffic.
-We find these stories don’t always fit neatly into newsroom beats, and can transcend traditional editorial filters for what makes a story.
+We find these stories don’t always fit neatly into newsroom beats, and can transcend traditional editorial filters.

-To see examples of stories that have been produced using Hearken, visit our Partner Stories page.
+To see examples of stories that have been produced using Hearken, visit our roundup of partner stories.

 + What support does Hearken offer?

-In addition to our toolset, Hearken subscribers have access to our knowledge base with articles detailing successful engagement strategies and case studies, as well as to our community of best practices where they can connect with reporters around the world who are using our tools and framework.
+Additionally, partners have access to our knowledge base with articles detailing successful engagement strategies and case studies, as well as to our community of best practices where they can connect with reporters around the world who are using our framework and platform.

 We also offer our team’s comprehensive technical and editorial expertise for support.
-We’re here to assist with everything from customizing embeddable modules to perfecting question prompts to strategies for attracting new audiences via social media and live events.
-We’re more than a tech company.
+We’re here to assist with everything from customizing embeds to perfecting question prompts to strategies for attracting new audiences via social media and live events.
+We’re way more than a tech company.

 + How much does it cost?